v2-mini/v2-mini-robot/README.md

 `use_arm`

 - `false` - ignore dynamixels for arm.
 Use this option when you wish to run the robot without the arm.
-- `true` - launch moveit and dynamixel manager for the arm (default).
+- `true` - launch dynamixel manager for the arm (default).
 Note, if the arm is not connected, it will result in an error.

+`use_camera`

+- `false` - ignore realsense_camera.
+Use this option when you wish to run the robot without the camera.
+- `true` - launch realsense_camera for the r200 camera and an rqt display window (default).
+Note, if the camera is not connected, it will result in an error.

 **environment variables:**